 To start, I cut up each bar of polymer clay into small pieces – roughly the size of a grape.
-Children then chose 3 pieces that they wanted to make their mindful art out of.
+Children then chose 3 pieces that they want to make their mindful art out of.
 But the more colours the better!

 Once the colours have been chosen, roll them together to make a ball.
 The more you roll and play with the clay the better it mixes.
 To extend the activity for young children, you can have them roll one colour of clay at a time.

 Encourage them to be mindful and consider what the clay feels like, smells like and looks like.
 Can they think of words to describe the clay?

-Roll and mix enough so that the colours are all together to form one ball, but make sure you can still see each colour.
+Once the colours have been swirled together, roll into into a ball.
 Next, pinch the ball with your thumb and index finger.
 Once it is squished and leaves a print of your thumb and finger, it is ready to be baked.